kalouantonis/MicroORM/README.md

-SQLiteParser
+MicroORM
 -----------

-Simple ORM for SQLite.
+Small and Simple ORM for SQLite.